 As I mentioned at the start of the article, these wheels are subtly different but I don’t think those differences materially affect your lap times.
 There are some factors that should affect your decision, though.

-If you’re a PS4/5 owner, there’s no discussion to be had as only Fanatec equipment is Playstation compatible.
+If you’re a Xbox owner, there’s no discussion to be had as only Fanatec equipment is Xbox compatible.
 If you’re a newcomer or, you’re a driver who just wants to install and get going quickly, perhaps the DD2 is more for you.

 If you’re more of a sim racing hobbyist, like me, then you might want to get deep into the subject of sim racing gear.
 There’s an awful lot of depth to this thriving community and owning a Simucube means you’ll learn far more about the engineering and installation side.
 You even could build a collection of wheels from different manufacturers, with a slight caveat that the hobbyist approach costs a lot more money!